VincentPaulV/CS252-OS-Assignment/README.md

 The task of picking up a pen can be said in any language you understand , the brain creates an impulse which your body understands and asks your hand to complete the task.

-The impulse that your brain sends and only your body uderstands is pretty much what a system call does in an Operating System.
+The impulse that your brain sends and only your body understands is pretty much what a system call does in an Operating System.

 To formally address the definition of a system call we can say that:

 > "System Calls are the programming interface to the services provided by the Operating System."

-Generally being written in C or C++ most of the System Calls are accessed by programs via a high level Application Program Interface (API) rather than directy using the system call.
+Generally being written in C or C++ most of the System Calls are accessed by programs via a high level Application Program Interface (API) rather than directly using the system call.

 >In the above analogy of human picking up a pen, the instruction of "picking up of a pen" said in whatsoever language which you understand is the analogy to API's as in the Operating Systems.